 Freddie Mac’s Home Possible Loan Program

-Freddie Mac’s Home Possible Mortgage offers low and moderate-income borrowers the opportunity to purchase a home with as little as 3%–5% down.
-If you wish to use the program to finance an investment property, you’ll need to live in the home (or at least a portion of a multi-unit property) but co-borrowers may live outside of the home.
+Freddie Mac’s Home Possible Mortgage offers low-income borrowers the opportunity to purchase a home with as little as 3% down.
+If you wish to use the program to finance an investment property, one of the borrowers must live in the home (or at least a portion of a multi-unit property) but co-borrowers may live outside of the home.

 Again, your lender may be able to count rental income while calculating your debt-to-income ratio.
 But the rental income will need to satisfy Freddie Mac guidelines.
 For example, you’ll need to prove that your renter has lived with you for at least a year and plans to continue residing at the new residence.

-Even with no credit scores, you may be able to qualify for a mortgage loan through the Home Possible program.
+Even with a lower credit score, you may be able to qualify for a mortgage loan through the Home Possible program.
 But you may need to provide a larger down payment of 5% in this situation.

 Being an owner-occupant can be an affordable way to become a real estate investor — especially in urban areas and parts of the country where the cost of homeownership is high.
 Instead of trying to come up with 20% down, you may be able to purchase a property for much less out of pocket.

 Yet be aware that when you provide a smaller down payment, the lender may require you to pay for mortgage insurance on your loan.
 This added fee can offset some of the potential savings you might secure with a lower interest rate.

 Below are several small business loans and programs specifically for investment properties that may help you save money if you’re interested in the owner-occupant path.

 One of your loan options is an FHA mortgage, which the Federal Housing Administration insures.
 Because the government backs the loan, FHA-approved lenders may be willing to lend money (or extend lower interest rates) to borrowers usually considered higher risk.
 Even with income limitations or credit challenges, there’s a chance a lender could approve your application.